 Achieving close shave results in getting the smoothest shave because it lessens the amount of pass you need to make, therefore reducing friction which will then cause razor burn.
 Also, shaving at skin level prevents razor bumps, ingrown hairs, and tugging and pulling of the hair, which can increase the micro-abrasions on the surface that may, later on, get infected.

 Straight razors work amazingly with wet shaving products, which is why the barbers rage about them, especially for coarse hair.
 Using a natural pre-shave oil and shave soap for lather creates protective layers between the sharp blade and your skin, safeguarding it from accidental cuts.12 These products also have natural plant and fruit extracts that are all beneficial to the skin.

-Sensitive skin reacts best with traditional shaving, and using a straight razor basically lets you get the whole package.
+Sensitive skin reacts best with traditional shaving, and using a straight razor basically lets you get the whole package and a barber-like shave at home.
 You have a mild blade partnered with shaving products with ideal ingredients for your skin type.

 If you are a beginner in shaving, straight razors most likely intimidate you.
 The proper way of shaving with a straight razor involves learning the right grip, stropping and honing your blade, applying lather, and shaving within the grain.
 Afterward, do not forget to apply aftershave, you can most definitely disinfect, freshen up, and cool down any inflammations.

 To get the most benefits, use a complete straight razor kit.
 Choose one from Naked Armor’s elite line of kits and experience the most comfortable shave ever.
 Each contains a carefully curated collection of wet shaving essentials including a high-quality 61-62 HRC straight razor, organic shave soap, leather strop, and more.

 Add to cart below:

 Safety Razor vs Straight Razor